YumengggZhang/Contrast2NonContrast/README.md

 # Contrast2NonContrast

-In this package, you can generate non-contrast 3d image from contrast 3d image.
+This package is for generating 3d non-contrast cardiac CT images from contrast CTs.

 In jupyter notebook:
 ```